3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <p>
 </p>

+you might have included the wrong demon_user_files_updater.cfg please double check you chose the correct one for your system.

+Also.
 Due to the way the Kiauh Shell Script Extension works if you have a custom user account name you will need to do [this work-around](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md#for-custom-user-account-names).

 </details>